-BU will continue to review the effectiveness of its measures taken to combat slavery and human trafficking on a periodic basis and will monitor how the challenges of the pandemic impacts on our ability to identify and address risks of modern slavery in our operations and supply chains.
-BU will take such action as deemed necessary to maintain the highest levels of ethical and human rights principles in its business conduct and will monitor any emerging or heightened risks the pandemic may cause during the 2020/21 financial year.
+BU will continue to monitor how the challenges of the pandemic impacts on our ability to identify and address risks of modern slavery in our operations and supply chains.
+BU will take such action as deemed necessary to maintain the highest levels of ethical and human rights principles in its business conduct and will monitor any emerging or heightened risks the pandemic may cause during the 2021/22 financial year.